Val Cleaver: Early life

 He was born at Conway in Wales to Percy and Mildred Cleaver.
 From the age of 11 he became fascinated by space.
 For three years from 1931 he attended Acton Technical College.
 He joined the British Interplanetary Society (BIS) in 1937, aged 20.

 Career

 de Havilland

 In 1935, aged 18, he joined the Propeller Division of de Havilland, where he later became Chief Project Engineer of the de Havilland Propeller Company.
 He moved back to de Havilland where Frank Halford was Technical Director of their engine company.
 He was commissioned by Frank Halford to conduct a study into rocket engines, and their (unknown) capabilities.
 He began his studies in April 1946 forming a rocket team at de Havilland Engine Company.

-In the 1950s he oversaw the development of the Sprite and Spectre rocket engines, developed for rocket assisted take off and mixed power plant installations for military aircraft.
+In the 1950s he oversaw the development of the Sprite and Spectre rocket engines, developed for rocket-assisted takeoff and mixed power plant installations for military aircraft.
 During this period he became friends with Maurice Brennan, the Chief Designer at Saunders-Roe, who designed the SR.53 mixed power interceptor; this was the first rocket-powered British aircraft.